Find Your Tour

 Meals:

-Trekking Team:
+Our Team:

-Trekking Equipment:
+Trekking Equipment’s:

 Safety & Security:

-Best Season to Trek in Nepal:
+Best Season for Trekking in Nepal:

-Autumn (September - November) and spring (March - May) is the best season for trekking and mountaineering in Nepal.
-Weather is mostly clear and temperature is moderate in these seasons which offer beautiful views without any obstruction.
-Spring grants you beautiful flowers, plants and rare animals.
-Walking is favorable during these seasons.
+Autumn (September - November) and spring (March - May) is the best trekking season for the trekking and mountaineering in Nepal.
+Weather is mostly clear and temperature is moderate which offers beautiful views without any obstruction.
+Spring collects beautiful flowers, plants and rare animals Walking is also very much suitable during this season.

 Summer (June - August) and winter (December - February).

-Though summer has heavy monsoon rainfall, it is very much clearer to trek around Mustang, Dolpo and Nar- Phu valley since they are rain shadow areas.
-Everest, Langtang, Annapurna as well as Tibet trek are always better to trek in winter season.
+Though Summer collects heavy monsoon rainfall it is very much clear to trek around Mustang, Dolpo and Nar- Phu valley since they are rain shadow areas.
+Tibet is much more favorable for Tibet trek.
+Everest, Langtang and Annapurna are always comfortable to trek even in winter season.

 Experience & Fitness: